 - Retail tobacco stores

-- Areas of convention facilities during tobacco-related trade shows, that are closed to the public
+- Areas of convention facilities during tobacco-related and vape-related trade shows, that are closed to the public

 - Private residences, including those used as an office workplace except if it is used as a child care or health care facility